alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 ### Helpers

-The `save_tikz` function is a simple wrapper around `matlab2tikz` that writes to `tex/plots/`, disables auto-updates, and has some other options depending on the project:
+My `save_tikz` function is just a wrapper around `matlab2tikz` that writes to `tex/plots/`, disables auto-updates, and has some other options depending on the project:

 {% highlight matlab %}
 function save_tikz(filename, markersize)